Killinskillz69/Nineteen69-paystring.crypto.com-/FAQs.md

-As part of an ongoing effort to update and overhaul the Ethereum wiki to make it more useful to our community, the information contained on this page s now available on [ethereum.org](https://ethereum.org)
+As part of an ongoing effort to update and overhaul the Ethereum wiki to make it more useful to our community, the information contained on this page is now available on [ethereum.org](https://ethereum.org)